-to sponsor him or her.
-Immigrants who enter the U.S. without documents or inspection or who overstay their visas are subject to "three-and ten-year bars" that require them to return to their home country for three or ten years before they can legally apply for a visa to enter the U.S. (www.immigrationpolicy.org/just-facts/so-close-and-yet-so-far-how-three-and-ten-year-bars-keep-families-apart)
+5 To legally immigrate to the U.S. with a work visa, a person needs to have an adult family member in the U.S. or an employer who is willing to sponsor him or her.
+Immigrants who enter the U.S. without documents or inspection or who overstay their visas are subject to "three- and ten-year bars" that require them to return to their home country for three or ten years before they can legally apply for a visa to enter the U.S.